 WARNING – if you don’t get an automated response very quickly, and then a personalized message back from us within a day or so, something might be set up wrong – check your spam filters, and if it’s not there, see us for help! (that’s why I ask you to send us a note…)

-Task 5 – Check out our Blackboard
+Check out Blackboard

 If you can’t log in, you may need to create a Blackboard Account.
 From the ACCC accounts portal, http://accountportal.accc.uic.edu/ choose Open an ACCC Account.
 You will log in and be presented a list of accounts for which you are eligible.

-Task 6 - Add the Block Calendar to your personal calendar
+Add the Block Calendar to your personal calendar

 Optional – Use the Email tools to set up Spam filters, read about print quotas, get your laptop/ smart phone/ iPad set up for wireless, campus printing, etc.